akamming/esp_domoticz_opentherm_handler/README.md

 - Install Arduino IDE (https://www.arduino.cc/en/software)
 - Install Arduino-esp8266fs-plugin (https://github.com/esp8266/arduino-esp8266fs-plugin)
 - Within Arduino IDE,
-    - Add the url https://arduino.esp8266.com/stable/package_esp8266com_index.json  in the settings (menu File, Settings, "more boardmanager urls")
+    - Add support of your ESP8266 board by adding https://arduino.esp8266.com/stable/package_esp8266com_index.json  in the Arduino board management settings (menu File, Settings, "more boardmanager urls")
     - Install the following libraries if they are not present on your system (menu Tools / Manage Libraries in Arduino IDE):
         - WiFiManager by Tzapu
         - OpenTherm by Ihor Melnyk